The Goodnight Worry Program for Bedtime Fears

 Should I reward my child for sleeping alone?

-- after 7 successful nights, celebrate success by going out for ice cream, a pizza, or having a “games night” with Mom and Dad
+- After 7 successful nights, celebrate success in some way–go out for ice cream, a pizza, or have a “games night” with Mom and Dad.

 What about punishments?

 Forget about it.
 Punishments don’t work very well for this problem.
 One reason is that when kids are in the grip of fear, they are willing to pay almost any price to get relief.
 Go ahead, spank me.
 Take away my iPad.
 Don’t make threats.
 But you definitely should show disapproval if your child breaks the rules.
 Aim to be brief and pointed: “I am definitely not happy about this.”

 Variations on the Standard Plan For Very Anxious Children

 The Standard Plan sometimes needs to be modified.
 Some kids are just too anxious to tolerate separation from their parents for even 10 minutes.
 These variations are appropriate for kids who immediately get very agitated when you signal that you are about to leave them alone.

 The Gradual Plan.
 This alternative is for kids who are very anxious or resistant to trying to sleep alone.
 The Gradual Plan delays the requirement that the child be alone when making that crucial transition into sleep at bedtime.
 Sit in a chair near your child’s bed until she falls asleep.
 Gradually, over several nights, move farther away from her until you have eased yourself out of her room, then into the hallway, then into another room.
 From then on, stick to “Enter the Zone Alone.”